jillesvangurp/geogeometry/README.md

 It's a gradle project.
 So, checking it out and doing a `gradle build` should do the trick.

-Note. this is a kotlin multiplatform build and currently it produces a javascript build as well as a jvm jar.
+Note. this is a kotlin multi-platform build, and currently it produces a JavaScript build as well as a jvm jar.
 Adding IOS native and other platforms should be straightforward as well.
 The project has no run time dependencies beyond the standard kotlin library.

 # License